Best Mastercard credit cards of 2020

 If you combine your ThankYou points accounts with a Citi Premier card, you can book travel through the thankyou.com website for 1 cent per point.

 Most of the insurance and travel coverage perks have been removed from this card.
-The bonus categories for all Citi Premier cardholders are: 3x points per dollar spent on airfare, hotels, restaurants, supermarkets and gas stations, and 1 point per dollar spent everywhere else.
+The bonus categories for all Citi Premier cardholders are: 3x points per dollar spent on air travel, hotels, restaurants, supermarkets and gas stations, and 1 point per dollar spent everywhere else.
 The categories don’t include entertainment, and the travel category is more narrow and won’t apply to purchases like parking, tolls or cruises.

 The Citi Premier is the cheapest card to keep that allows you to transfer ThankYou points to all Citi travel partners.
 When you consider how much more valuable your ThankYou points become when you can take advantage of the best ThankYou points redemptions, this is an invaluable perk.
 You can easily combine ThankYou points card accounts (under one person’s name) or share points between Citi ThankYou accounts.
 And once the new bonus categories go into effect, this will be one of the top credit cards for spending at grocery stores and gas stations.